apache/airflow/docs/apache-airflow/core-concepts/dags.rst

     :start-after: [START dag_decorator_usage]
     :end-before: [END dag_decorator_usage]

-As well as being a new way of making DAGs cleanly, the decorator also sets up any parameters you have in your function as DAG parameters, letting you :ref:`set those parameters when triggering the DAG <dagrun:parameters>`.
+As well as being a new way of making Dags cleanly, the decorator also sets up any parameters you have in your function as DAG parameters, letting you :ref:`set those parameters when triggering the DAG <dagrun:parameters>`.
 You can then access the parameters from Python code, or from ``{{ context.params }}`` inside a :ref:`Jinja template <concepts:jinja-templating>`.

 .. note::

-    Airflow will only load DAGs that :ref:`appear in the top level <concepts-dag-loading>` of a DAG file.
+    Airflow will only load Dags that :ref:`appear in the top level <concepts-dag-loading>` of a DAG file.
 This means you cannot just declare a function with ``@dag`` - you must also call it at least once in your DAG file and assign it to a top-level object, as you can see in the example above.

 .. _concepts-control-flow: